metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_management_cluster_v1_manifest.md

 Optional:

 - `address` (String) This field specifies the externally reachable address to which your managed cluster will connect.
-When a managedcluster is added, this field is used to populate an easy-to-apply manifest that will connect both clusters.Valid examples are: '0.0.0.0:31000', 'example.com:32000', '[::1]:32500'
+When a managed cluster is added, this field is used to populate an easy-to-apply manifest that will connect both clusters.
+Valid examples are: '0.0.0.0:31000', 'example.com:32000', '[::1]:32500'
 - `tls` (Attributes) TLS provides options for configuring how Managed Clusters can establish an mTLS connection with the Management Cluster. (see [below for nested schema](#nestedatt--spec--tls))

 <a id="nestedatt--spec--tls"></a>